Yates County, New York

 • 2010 - The population of Yates County reaches approximately 25,000 people.

-This timeline provides a condensed summary of the historical journey of Yates County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Yates County, New York.